danielfett/draft-dpop/main.md

 is also in a position to create DPoP proofs with timestamp values in the future and exfiltrate them in conjunction with a token.
 These stolen artifacts can later be used together independent of the client application to access protected resources.
-The impact of such precomputed DPoP proofs can be limited somewhat by a browser-based client generating and using a new DPoP key for each new authorization code grant.
+The impact of such precomputed DPoP proofs is limited somewhat by the proof being bound to an access token on protected resource access.
+Because a proof covering an access token that don't yet exist cannot feasibly be created, access tokens obtained with an exfiltrated refresh token and pre-computed proofs will be unusable.

 Additional security considerations are discussed in (#Security).